IB Mission Statement:

 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.

 IB Theory of Knowledge 1 and 2 (TOK), Grade 11-12, 1 Credit

 Theory of Knowledge is a philosophical and practical exploration of the difficulties of attaining certainty about the things we know.
 The course takes time to ask questions about how knowledge is gained and what obstacles lay in the way of that knowledge in each of the subject areas that form the IB curriculum.
 Course assessment tasks prepare students to fulfill their IB diploma requirements.
 These tasks include writing three to four TOK essays, making two oral presentations and keeping a journal of critical reflections regarding topics addressed in class.
 Also included in the coursework and class meeting time are support for Extended Essay and Creativity, Action and Service IB Diploma requirements.

-Conduct of Examinations:
+- Conduct of the Examinations

 IB Rules & Regulations for the IB Diploma programme: